1. Main points

 Revisions to Index of Production

-In line with the National Accounts Revision Policy this release is open for revision for July and August 2025.
+In line with the National Accounts Revision Policy this release publishes data for October 2025 for the first time, with no previous periods open for revision.

 Restarting of Producer Prices publications

-Following the restart of monthly business prices publications on 22 October 2025, business prices data with corrected chain linking methods and updated historic weights have been used in the IoP dataset for producer price indices (PPI), import prices indices (IPI), export price indices (EPI), and service producer price indices (SPPI) for July, August and September 2025 in this release.
+Following the restart of monthly business prices publications on 22 October 2025, business prices data with corrected chain-linking methods and updated historic weights have been used in the IoP dataset for producer price indices (PPI), import prices indices (IPI), export price indices (EPI), and service producer price indices (SPPI) for July, August, September and October 2025 in this release.
 The quarterly SPPI estimates are splined to months for use in IoP calculations.

 These updates to business prices data will be incorporated in IoP in line with our national accounts revisions policy.